ratehub/code-style/javascript/rules/import.md

 * [[import/no-mutable-exports]](https://github.com/benmosher/eslint-plugin-import/blob/HEAD/docs/rules/no-mutable-exports.md): exports are likely not intended to be declared as `var`.
 In cases where it is intententional, a simpler, easier to understand design is likely possible.
 * [[import/no-namespace]](https://github.com/benmosher/eslint-plugin-import/blob/HEAD/docs/rules/no-namespace.md): if a namespace is imported, it should be used.
 Failures of this rule likely indicated an imcomplete refactor, or a possible typo.

 ### Warnings:
-* [[import/no-internal-modules]](https://github.com/benmosher/eslint-plugin-import/blob/HEAD/docs/rules/no-internal-modules.md): ideally sub-modules should provide indexes, which should be the point where includes are made against.

 ### Parking Lot/Future:
 * [[import/no-restricted-paths]](https://github.com/benmosher/eslint-plugin-import/blob/HEAD/docs/rules/no-restricted-paths.md): if a consistent folder layout is developed, this is an interesting way to enforce separation between server/client files.